-Now, dive in to understand more on the levels of testing.
+Now, dive in to understand more about the levels of testing.

 1. Unit Testing:

-Unit Testing is the first level of validation done by developers.
+Unit Testing is the first level of validation that developers have to perform.
 It ensures that the smallest unit of code is working correctly.
-A Unit could be a function, a file or a program.
-Hence, we can also call it as the module or component level testing.
+A Unit could be a function, a file, or a program.
+Hence, we can also call it module or component-level testing.